dimits-ts/facilitation-dataset/preprocessing.md

 ### General
 - We exclude comments with no text
 - We remove discussions with less than two distinct participants
+- We remove discussions which are common between wikitactics and wikiconv as well as wikidisputes and wikiconv.
+There may be duplicate discussions between wikidisputes and wikitactics, but we allow them since they feature complementary information

 ### Wikiconv
 The Wikiconv corpus does not contain information about which user is a moderator/facilitator.
 Therefore, all comments relating to Wikiconv are tagged as non-moderators